visgl/deck.gl/docs/api-reference/carto/carto-bqtiler-layer.md

 ##### `credentials` (Object)

 Optional.
-Object with the configuration to connect with CARTO.
+Overrides the configuration to connect with CARTO.
 Check the configuration parameters [here](overview#carto-configuration-object).

 * Default: